 Expertise: LGBT policy, poverty, gun violence prevention policy, progressive movement, politics

-Prior to joining American Progress, Stachelberg spent 11 years with the Human Rights Campaign (HRC), the nation’s largest LGBT civil rights organization.
+As a lifelong champion for LBGTQ rights, Stachelberg has been instrumental in shaping policy victories such as the repeal of “don’t ask, don’t tell” and the passage of the Equality Act in the U.S. House of Representatives.
+Prior to beginning her tenure at American Progress, Stachelberg spent 11 years with the Human Rights Campaign (HRC), the nation’s largest LGBTQ civil rights organization.
 As the first vice president of the HRC Foundation, Stachelberg’s early priorities included building a think tank, launching a religion and faith program, and rebuilding the National Coming Out Project.
 Previously, she was the HRC’s political director, initiating and leading the expansion of the HRC’s legislative and political strategies.
-Stachelberg joined the HRC in 1994 as senior health policy advocate and helped to establish the organization as a key advocate in health care issues affecting the LGBT community.
+Stachelberg joined the HRC in 1994 as senior health policy advocate and helped to establish the organization as a key advocate in health care issues affecting the LGBTQ community.

-Before joining the HRC, Stachelberg worked at the Office of Management and Budget, formulating and reviewing health care policies and budgets for the Department of Health and Human Services.
+Before her time with HRC, Stachelberg worked at the Office of Management and Budget, formulating and reviewing health care policies and budgets for the U.S. Department of Health and Human Services.
 A native New Yorker, Stachelberg taught English at George Washington High School after graduating Georgetown University.
 She earned a master’s degree in public administration from George Washington University.

 By Winnie Stachelberg